 While my ceramics reference utilitarian objects, my vessels are more concerned with contemplation than functionality.
 In developing each asymmetrical work, I am guided by the interaction of volume and line, which – in unison — create a narrative.

-My irregular, apparently random, coil-built constructions result from variances introduced at the base of each vessel during the initial phase of my hand-building process.
-From these slight modifications in the base upon which I coil-build each vessel, a uniquely organic – yet “predetermined” – shape emerges.
+Though apparently random, my irregular constructions result from variances intentionally introduced at the base of each pot during the initial phase of my hand-building process.
+From the slight divergences at the base, upon which I coil-build each piece, a uniquely organic – yet “predetermined” – shape emerges.

-As my construction begins to close in along the top of each vessel, I introduce a more deliberate edge or line in finishing the piece.
-The tension and dialogue this edge creates between line and volume in each piece tells a story.
+As my creation closes in along the open rim of each vessel, I introduce a more fanciful, yet deliberate, edge or line to finish the piece.
+The tension and dialogue this edge creates between line and volume aim to tells a story.

-My surface treatment of each pot aims to highlight and complement the work’s narrative contour.
+My surface treatments of each pot further seek to highlight and complement the work’s narrative contour.